Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Proof of Theorem

-\begin{thm} (see \citep[ThmVII.3.4]{bathia}) Let $A$ and $B$ be two normal operators and $S_1$ and $S_2$ two sets separated by a strip of size $\delta$.
+\begin{theorem} (cf.~\citep[ThmVII.3.4]{bathia}) Let $A$ and $B$ be two normal operators and $S_1$ and $S_2$ two sets separated by a strip of size $\delta$.
 Let $E$ be the orthogonal projection matrix of the eigenspaces of $A$ with eigenvalues inside $S_1$ and $F$ be the orthogonal projection matrix of the eigenspaces of $B$ with eigenvalues inside $S_2$.
 Then